HenryDayHall/housemanual/manual.md

 In the evening, she can be treated to this.
 Around sundown is best.

-If you are willing, then there is a cat harness in TODO:locaiton .
+If you are willing, then there is a cat harness in H1, on the wall in the hall.
 Once you have that on, you can see how far she feels like leading you.
 She is allowed to go up and down the stairs, and into the back garden, the key for which is labelled Praha Dver.